Federal Grant Money Drying Up for Community Cops

 Mahoney called the COPS program "a success story in government."

-Bill Johnson, executive director of the National Association of Police Organizations, said any hiring money would help local departments, and he holds out hope that
+Bill Johnson, executive director of the National Association of Police Organizations, said any hiring money would help local departments, and he holds out hope that Congress will act.

-Copyright 2014 Associated Press.
+Copyright 2015 Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.